chaitanyajb7/simplified-minesweeper/README.md

 ## Getting Started

-In the project directory, run the below to install dependencies:
+In the project directory:

+Run the below to install dependencies:

-### `npm start`
+### `npm install`

-In the project directory, you can run:
+Run the below commad to start the application:

 ### `npm start`